guidsdo/eisd/README.md

   Options:
     -a, --async                             Execute commands async across all folders, output will be a mess -e, --allowErrors                       Allow errors (at default we stop when there is one).
 NOTE: always true when in async mode
-    -d, --envDirectories [environment_key]  Environment variable that contains the directories, for example a package.json config car would be: npm_config_myVar
+    -y, --yarnWorkspaces                    Use yarn workspaces for the directories to run the command in -d, --envDirectories [environment_key]  Environment variable that contains the directories, for example a package.json config var would be: npm_config_myVar
     -v, --verbose                           More verbose output
     -h, --help                              output usage information
 ```